LibertyDSNP/spec/pages/DSNP/Graph.md

 ### Friendship

-There is no concept of "friendship" within the DSNP network.
+There is currently no concept of "friendship" within the DSNP network.
 Friendship requires a mutual acknowledgement between 2 different DSNP User Identities.
-Friendship can be thought as "mutual following" - where 2 DSNP User Identities are following each other.
+Friendship could be thought as "mutual following" - where 2 DSNP User Identities are following each other.